grncdr/js-pockets/README.md

 You can think of `.run` as being a way to "enter" the pocket and `.then` as the way to bring a value back out with you.

-Many DI containers support "factories" that can return a new value every time something depends on them. `pockets` has a similar functionality in "providers", which will be explained later.

 ## Minimal Interface

 An important property of the `pockets` is that *none of the functions we're writing depend on it*.
 They're just a normal functions that accept parameters and return a value or promise ([or take a callback][node-style]).
 In a larger application these functions would be defined in separate modules that can be tested in isolation without having to use `pockets` at all.